CrimsonWarpedcraft/plugin-template/README.md

 ```

 ## Creating a Release
 Below are the steps you should follow to create a release.

 1. Create a tag on `master` using semantic versioning (e.g. v0.1.0)
-2. Push the tag to `origin` and get some coffee while the workflows run
+2. Push the tag and get some coffee while the workflows run
 3. Add a description to the release draft once it's been automatically created

 ## Contributing
 ### General workflow
 1. First, pull any changes from `master` to make sure you're up-to-date
 2. Create a branch from `master`
     * Give your branch a name that describes your change (e.g. add-scoreboard)